chtoucas/Narvalo.NET/docs/issues.md

     value = @this.IsSome ? @this.Value.Value : default(T);
 }
 ```
     this is perfectly legal but will always be ignored in favor of the
-  deconstructor method on `Maybe<T?>`.
+    deconstructor method in `Maybe<T?>`.
-- For `IStructuralEquatable.Equals` whe throw when the comparer is null, is it
+  * For `IStructuralEquatable.Equals` whe throw when the comparer is null, is it
     the correct behaviour?
 - Add other monads - prototypes [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic)
 - [Idioms](http://tomasp.net/blog/idioms-in-linq.aspx/)